Last updated on June 6th, 2026 at 02:20 pm

 Hire a Real Estate Attorney

-Do NOT handle contracts yourself.
-Texas real estate law is complex.
+Don’t handle contracts yourself.
+Texas real estate law is specific.
 Mess up disclosure or contract language and you’re liable for thousands in damages.
-Hire a real estate attorney ($500-$1,500 flat fee typically) to handle: purchase contract, disclosure forms, title work coordination, closing coordination.
-Worth every penny to avoid legal disasters.
+A real estate attorney ($500–$1,500 flat fee) handles the purchase contract, disclosure forms, title coordination, and closing.
+Worth every dollar compared to the alternative.
+Our guide on selling a house in Texas covers the full process if you want the complete picture.

 Facebook buyers often aren’t familiar with Texas real estate contracts.
 They may push back on terms.
 Have an attorney draft and review everything.
-Protect yourself from liability.
-This isn’t optional if you want a clean transaction.
+Don’t negotiate contract language yourself.

 4